 We’re currently living in the age of digital audio, and in-the-box mixing within a digital audio workstation is commonplace.
 Plugins are, therefore, invaluable assets for the modern audio engineer.
-Reverb, whether recorded naturally or as an audio effect, plays a significant role in music production and sound design, so it makes sense how so many reverb plugins have come to market.
+Whether recorded naturally or as an audio effect, reverb plays a significant role in music production and sound design, so it makes sense how so many reverb plugins have come to market.
 With so many reverb plugins out there, we’ll discuss the top 12.

 What is the reverb effect in terms of audio?
 The reverb effect recreates the natural result of Reverberation, which happens when a sound wave hits a surface (or multiple surfaces) and reflects back to the listener at varying times and amplitudes.
 This process creates a complex echo that holds information about the physical space.